 The Glendale WRF is operating under the provisions of Florida Department of Environmental Protection (FDEP) Permit No. FL0039772.
-The operating permit was issued on September 30, 2015 and expires on December 2, 2020.
-Permit renewal activities are currently underway.
+The operating permit was recently renewed issued on January 29, 2021 and will expire on January 28, 2026.
 The Glendale WRF, West Lakeland Wasteload Reduction Facility, and the Constructed Wetlands System operate under this permit.
 The current permit includes industrial reuse to the City of Lakeland McIntosh Power Generating Plant (McIntosh), Tampa Electric Company (TECO) Polk Power Station, and the Matheson Tri-Gas Facility.
 The permitted effluent limitations for the Glendale WRF are summarized in the table below.